Mithun1508/Mithun1508/README.md

  👯 I’m looking to collaborate on open-source projects On GitHub and willing to work on cutting edge technologies

- 💻  I am very precise and more presentable in Expressing My ideas/thought Process.
+ 💻  I am very precise and more presentable in Expressing My ideas/thought Process thinking out of box and getting tasks done..

-  ✨  I used to work on New codebases with Minimal supervision Handling all the Exceptions in the Production code Static Code Analysis thinking out of box and getting tasks done.
+  ✨ I used to work on New codebases with Minimal KT /Supervision.

+  🎮  I’ve had opportunity to solve 100+ bugs till now, of various kinds — kernel crashes and hardware malfunction to system and network wide issues.
+       I'd prefer   following strategies for debugging the Production code :

+  ⚡ Doing Static Code Analysis ⚡OpenGrok, LXR - Good web interface for code navigationCscope & Ctags - Good for command-line + vim traversing of code, ⚡  Adding debugging output ⚡Adding programmatic assertions ⚡using Build custom Tools ⚡ Memory debuggers and profilers ⚡ Netbeans IDEs built-in code navigator ⚡ using Loggers to Log4j, Log4C  and ELK stack ⚡ Source Level Debuggers/Compiler: GDB
+  ⚡ Remote debugging from the server 11) Putting breakpoint going line by line gives detail knowledge about the code when I deal with legacy Code.
+  ⚡ tracker issues are identified and prioritised using bug triage ⚡  Metrics,traces,Logfiles through Application performance monitoring

 # Software development

 👨‍💻 Building Responsive website front end using React